Flight Lieutenant Ed Smith RAFAC

-Ken joined the Sqn back in 2002 as an RAF Service Instructor during his secondment to BAE Systems, when he was working on the Eurofighter Typhoon.
-After leaving the Royal Air Force, Ken has remained with the Sqn as a Civilian Instructor but he is now in the process of transferring over to 195 (Grimsby) Sqn ATC in Trent Wing.
-However, he is remaining attached to 967 Sqn as a Supernumerary member of staff.
+Ken joined the Sqn back in 2002 so is the longest lasting member of the Sqn so far.
+Ken first joined as an RAF Service Instructor during his secondment to BAE Systems as a founding member of the RAF Typhoon National Support Centre.
+After leaving the Royal Air Force in 2006, Ken remained with the Sqn as a Civilian Instructor until July 2021 when he transfered to 195 (Grimsby) Sqn in the Trent Wing.
+However, he has remained attached to 967 Sqn as a Supernumerary member of staff.

-Ken looked after the Sqn Radios and IT for the Cadets which gave them the opportunity to use VHF mobile radios and the HF base radio.
-The Radio Communicator Badge scheme involves Computer and Internet activities as well as some basic electronics.
-He also taught basic Radio & Radar techniques and Satellite Communications.
-Ken has also helped out by administering the Sqn website.
+Ken originally looked after the Sqn Radios and IT for the Cadets which gave them the opportunity to use VHF mobile radios and the HF base radio.
+He taught the Junior Cadets Basic Radio and the senior Cadets Advanced Radio & Radar techniques and Satellite Communications.
+Ken also helps out by administering the Sqn website.

 The most recent addition for the Sqn is the BTEC Level 2 Diploma in Teamwork and Personal Development in the Community which Ken tutors the Cadets through.
 It is a mix of theory and practical elements with an emphasis towards teamwork, communication and employment skills including career planning and personal development.
 Adventurous activities are also included along with volunteering within the Community.